 In Defense of Candy

-Any food that has any kind of sugar or carbohydrates that can be broken down by the bacteria in your mouth cause cavities.
-The longer the food sits on the teeth, the more breakdown of enamel we will see.
+longer the food sits on the teeth, the more breakdown of enamel we will see.

-Surprisingly, research shows that candy, like caramels and jellybeans, dissolve more rapidly than starch-based products like potato chips, bread and rice.
-Candy is made with soluble sugars that wash away more rapidly than the sticky starches.
+potato chips, bread and rice.
+Candy is made with soluble sugars that wash away

 But be sensible, occasional eating of candy is not aproblem, especially if you brush and floss afterwards.
-The problem comes when we eat is all day long.
+The problem comes when

-Maybe you should move that holiday candy bowl to someone else’s desk. - Dr. C:)
+should move that holiday candy bowl to someone else’s desk. - Dr. C:)